Linux Stealth Rootkit Process Decloaking Tool – sandfly-processdecloak

 Sandfly uses a variety of methods to detect and decloak LKM style rootkits in more extensive ways than this free tool does.
 Not only can Sandfly decloak hidden PIDs, but we also can detect cloaked data in files, cloaked directories and more.
 Because we are an agentless product, we are able to get onto a large number of Linux hosts to investigate them for LKM rootkits without any system impacts or risks to system stability.
 Simply point Sandfly at the hosts you want investigated and we’ll do the rest in seconds.

 We do further checks in critical system areas for files loading kernel modules but are hiding this data from view.

-Contact us if you’d like to see a demo of Sandfly and get a free trial.
+If you’d like to see a demo of Sandfly and get a free trial, contact us.